elias-pschernig/Shitty-Novel/book.md

 "It's like something is off...
 The rooms are different, or I'm not remembering right."
 Amy admits, a bit embarrassed.

 "Oh, well, are you tired?"
 I begin to ask, but then realize I don't really care that much.
 "Let's just keep wandering until we can find somebody to ask."
 I interrupt Amy before she can respond.

+Amy says, "I think we should go this way," and points to the northern corridor.
+Amy and I begin walking down the corridor.
+As we walk, I thought to myself "If Amy is a regular employee here, why haven't I seen her before?"
+Even though I'm clearly antisocial and uninterested in any sort of smalltalk, I ask Amy "So, how long have you worked here?"
+She responds by telling me that she's fairly new here and has only been working here for the past 2 months.
+That would make sense since my last eye exam was about a year ago.

+We eventually come to a fork in the hall.
+"Which way should we go?", asks Amy.